Connect with us

 Dr. Michelle Owens, a maternal fetal medicine specialist, is currently the National Secretary for the American College of Obstetricians and Gynecologists (ACOG), the president of the Mississippi State Board of Medical Licensure and the clinical director at Mae Health.
 She has been practicing as an OB-GYN in Mississippi since 2004.

-Owens spoke with reporter Pam Dankins the of three-time Olympic medalist Tori Bowie, from Sandhill, Mississippi.
+Owens spoke with reporter Pam Dankins following the death of three-time Olympic medalist Tori Bowie, from Sandhill, Mississippi.

 In early May, Bowie was found deceased at her Florida home.
 According to the autopsy report issued by the Orlando medical examiner’s office, the 32-year-old was eight months pregnant, alone at home and undergoing labor at the time of her death.
 The 2012 University of Southern Mississippi graduate reportedly experienced complications such as respiratory distress and eclampsia, a rare high blood pressure condition linked to seizures.